paul1956/CareLink/README.md

   Update data more frequently
   Improve display for 780G when no data is available

+   New in 3.5.1.9
+   Add support for auto login
+   Command line arguments
+    Example: CareLink UserName=JaneSmith

    New in 3.5.1.8
    Add support for multiple users and multiple profiles When user changes all properties are copied